248 Patient Contacts Managed | 213 Patients Supported | 85.9% Engagement Rate | 94 WorkWell Referrals | 53.25 GP Hours Released | 3 Clinicians

-Between February and May 2026, Promni Health delivered a multidisciplinary work and wellbeing pathway across Bordesley East Primary Care Network, supporting patients with work-related health needs through coordinated assessment, fit note support, onward referral and early intervention.
+Between February and June 2026, Promni Health, working in partnership with Bordesley East Primary Care Network, delivered a multidisciplinary work and wellbeing pathway supporting patients with work-related health needs through coordinated assessment, fit note support, onward referral and early intervention.

 Delivered across 3 clinicians embedded within the PCN, the service was designed to: